 Laundry detergents contain harsh chemicals.
 If you seek eco-friendly detergent, check out this list of palm oil free laundry detergent and soap along with these tips.

 Choose laundry BARS and laundry POWDERS instead of liquid detergents and pods.
 Bars and powders typically have less chemicals and ingredients.
+SOAP FLAKES are another option.

 Choose unscented detergents which will have less ingredients.